cloudify-cosmo/wagon/README.rst

 ~~~~~~~~~~~~

 When providing a PyPI source, it must be supplied as
-PLUGIN\_NAME==PLUGIN\_VERSION.
-The packager then applies the correct
+MODULE\_NAME==MODULE\_VERSION.
+Wheelr then applies the correct name and
-name and version to the package according to the two parameters.
+version to the archive according to the two parameters.

 Source: Else
 ~~~~~~~~~~~~